theodora-yko/volatility_forecasting_ewma/README.md

-For the summary of my work, please refer to: ewma_stock_volatility_prediction_summary_report.pdf
+For the summary of my work, please refer to: EWMA_Stock_Volatility_Prediction_Summary_Report.pdf
 <hr>

 # Goals of the Project: